Utility Giant PG&E Voluntarily Shuts Off Power, Could Impact 800,000 Californians

 "Based on the latest weather forecasts and models, PG&E anticipates that this weather event will last through midday Thursday, with peak winds forecast from Wednesday morning through Thursday morning and reaching 60 to 70 mph at higher elevations."

-California is currently at the peak of its wildfire season.
+California is at the peak of its wildfire season.
 And the risk of strong wind gusts, paired with hot, dry weather raises the risk of trees being knocked into power lines and sparking a fire.

-PG&E is taking the aggressive step as it hopes to avoid a devastating fire event like 2018's deadly Camp Fire in Butte County, which claimed the lives of 86 people and torched 14,000 homes and businesses.
+PG&E is taking the aggressive step as it hopes to avoid a devastating fire event like 2018's deadly Camp Fire in Butte County, which claimed the lives of as many as 86 people and torched 14,000 homes and businesses.
 Another fire in California's wine country in 2017 killed 22 people and destroyed more than 36,000 acres.

-The power shut-off could last up to five days or more in some areas, according to the San Francisco Chronicle, citing the Napa County office of emergency services.
+The power shut-off could last up to five days or more in some areas, according to the San Francisco Chronicle, citing the Napa County Office of Emergency Services.
 The Chronicle also reports that the outages are expected to "hit parts of all Bay Area counties except San Francisco."

-On Wednesday, the National Weather Service warned residents a red flag warning was in effect for the North and East Bay Hills and Valleys as well as the Santa Cruz Mountains.
+On Wednesday, the National Weather Service warned residents that a red flag warning was in effect for the North and East Bay Hills and Valleys as well as the Santa Cruz Mountains.

-The NWS predicted a "very dry airmass will sweep across the region" and minimum humidity values are expected to plummet and remain low.
+The NWS predicted a "very dry airmass will sweep across the region," and minimum humidity values are expected to plummet and remain low.

 "The combination of strong and gusty offshore winds, very low humidity, and dry fuels will create critical fire weather conditions today through Thursday," according to the latest alert by the NWS in San Francisco.

-PG&E announced Monday its meteorological and operations teams were monitoring the forecasts and "considering proactively turning off power for safety."
-By Tuesday evening, it confirmed the shutoff would proceed.
+PG&E announced Monday that its meteorological and operations teams were monitoring the forecasts and "considering proactively turning off power for safety."
+By Tuesday evening, it confirmed the shut-off would proceed.

 Are you prepared for a Public Safety Power Shutoff?
 1) Update your contact info w/ PG&E, 2) Review your emergency plan, 3) Check on those who need special help, 4) Gather water, food & other supplies, 5) ensure backup generators are ready to safely use: https://t.co/92ha3cpXyh pic.twitter.com/rEliY5KME3— PG&E (@PGE4Me) October 8, 2019